State of Missouri: Definition of Gifted

 Gifted students transferring into Rockwood may submit results from intelligence tests that were administered by their former district.
 The tests need to be the same as those used by Rockwood's program.
 Students with a score of 132 or higher will be considered for the program.
 Students with results lower than 132 need to be retested by Rockwood Gifted Program personnel in order to qualify for the program.
 Please note that test results must be received by our office at least two weeks prior to the start of a new semester.
 Information that is received after this point will be considered during the following semester's admission process.

 Rockwood elementary students are screened yearly and have the opportunity to be reevaluated if they meet screening criteria for both academic achievement and reasoning/problem-solving ability.
-Students may be given a maximum of two IQ tests during their time as a Rockwood student.
+Students may be given a maximum of two IQ tests in grades 1 through 12.

 Students who obtained a minimum IQ score of 125 may seek testing by a private practitioner.
 See private testing guidelines for more information.